Crushing The Biggest Solana Liquid Staking Misconceptions

 The Economic Alignment Between LSTs and Validators

-If I Transfer A Solana LST, Does My Staked SOL Move?
+If I Transfer a Solana LST, Does My Staked SOL Move?

 What “Liquid” Really Means